How to plan an Indian wedding in Azerbaijan: a Mumbai planner's guide

 - Decor design signed off.
 Floral installations sourced locally (Holland-import floral, 4-day lead).

-Week 6: Room block + transfers
+Week 6: Room block, transfers + the e-visa batch

 - Room block locked at 90% of expected RSVP count.
 Indian RSVP rates run +5–10% from the locked number.